victor-abz/rwanda/README.md

 This is Frappe Application that returns provinces, districts, sectors, villages and cells found in Rwanda.

-Rwanda is organized in four provinces in addition to the Kigali city, 30 Districts, 416 Sectors, 2148 Cells and 14837 Villages.
+Rwanda is organized by:
+- 5 provinces
+- 30 Districts
+- 416 Sectors
+- 2148 Cells and
+- 14837 Villages.

 ## Install